-Today we have the pleasure of speaking with Amanda, our International Customer Success Manager.
-Amanda is front and centre ensuring our brands and retailers have the best experience using FashionTrade.
+Today we have the pleasure to talk with Amanda, one of our Customer Success Manager.
+Amanda is front and centre ensuring our brands and retailers have the best experience using fashionTrade.

 Amanda grew up in Zoetermeer, a suburb just outside of The Hague, studied Business Administration at Erasmus University in Rotterdam and while most of her fellow classmates went on to start careers in banking, she was simply attracted to fashion.